 The process of contacting FSHS and treatment

 You can contact FSHS Oulu by phone, where you can leave a call back request, or you can use Self to book an appointment.
-A nurse will assess your situation and evaluate if you require urgent help within a week or if you can wait longer.
+A nurse will assess your situation and evaluate, if you require urgent help within a week or if you can wait longer.

 A GP examines your well-being and makes a possible diagnosis and treatment plan.

-The GP may consult with a psychiatric professional and they can also book you an appointment to see a psychologist or psychiatric nurse.
+The GP may consult with a psychiatric professional and they can also book you an appointment to see a psychologist or a psychiatric nurse.

-When visiting a psychologist or psychiatric nurse you receive an assessment and guidance phase, during which your situation and psychic well-being will be profoundly assessed.
+When visiting a psychologist or a psychiatric nurse you receive an assessment and guidance phase, during which your situation and mental well-being will be profoundly assessed.
 These visits are also for treatment.
 You can receive 2 to 5 visits, and often this number of visits is sufficient.
 In some cases these visits can also include short term therapy or crisis therapy period.

 If you need more help, you will get an appointment to a psychiatric nurse.
 S/he will plan with a psychologist your continued treatment.
 This can be for eg. psychotherapy by Kela or more examinations.

-During visits with the psychiatric the emphasis is on assessing follow-up examinations and support (eg. rehabilitative psychotherapy).
+During the visits with the psychiatric nurse the emphasis is on assessing follow-up examinations and support (eg. rehabilitative psychotherapy).
 The follow-up examinations can be more diagnostic for finding the proper support, or examining your studying abilities.
 A psychiatric nurse is also a professional in mental health medication.
 From them you can also get a report regarding losing your studying abilities.
 With this report you can then apply for sickness allowance instead of financial aid for students.